flowxo/flowxo-sdk/README.md

 }
 ```

-The credentials object for OAuth1 matches the structure expected by the [request](https://github.com/request/request#oauth-signing) library, which means you can pass `options.credentials` straight into the request options:
+The credentials object for OAuth 1 matches the structure expected by the [request](https://github.com/request/request#oauth-signing) library, which means you can pass `options.credentials` straight into the request options:

 ``` js
 var options = {